Topics Map > Human Resource System (HRS) > Benefits Administration

 The below link provides a visual workflow for the Adult Child Eligibility through Disability process.

-Actions Required by the Institution and UW-Shared Services
+Actions Required by the Institution and UW-Shared Services for State Group Health

 - Benefits Administrator will collect completed application from employee and submit to UWSS.